ismailsaid2001/Sam3oul.github.io/_posts/2023-08-25-TTS-deep-dive.md

 **Adaptive Learning:** Modern TTS systems can employ machine learning techniques to adapt pronunciation based on the training data and user feedback.
 If an acronym or abbreviation is frequently encountered, the system might learn to pronounce it correctly from context.

 ## Conclusion
 In this article, we've come to realize that the TTS system is far from being a mystical black box.
 Instead, it is rooted in a comprehensive theory, consisting of two significant subtasks: Mel-Spectrogram prediction and waveform analysis.
 In the next article, we'll delve into the practical aspect, where we'll put several models to the test with actual code.
 Stay connected for more insights!

-And if you have any questions, feel free to reach me out.
+If you have any questions, feel free to reach me out.